AI Empowers Disease Diagnosis from X-ray, MRI, and CT

 MRI provides high-contrast images of soft tissues (brain, spine, joints, organs).
 AI is making MRI faster and smarter:

-This means MRI images are clearer, with fewer motion artifacts even if patients move.
-For restless children or trauma patients, faster AI scans reduce the need for sedation.
+• For restless children or trauma patients, faster AI scans reduce the need for sedation

 Overall, AI transforms MRI by making scans quicker and data richer.